Arizpe: Provincias Internas

 The first commandant general was Teodoro de Croix.

 Juan Bautista de Anza

 In 1775 an overland expedition, led by Captain Juan Bautista de Anza, of colonial soldiers, missionaries, and settlers was approved by the King of Spain, for a more direct land route to and further colonization of Spanish Alta California.
 The De Anza Expedition reached San Francisco Bay in 1776, where de Anza located sites for the Presidio of San Francisco and Mission San Francisco de Asis (in present-day San Francisco, California).

+The missions in Sonoran territory were later put under the jurisdiction of the new Diocese of Sonora, with the see in Arizpe, erected on May 7, 1779 (the current Archdiocese of Hermosillo).

 Juan Bautista de Anza died in 1788 and is buried in Arizpe, at the Church of Nuestra Señora de la Asunción de Arizpe.
 In 1963, with the participation of delegations from the University of California, Berkeley and UC San Francisco, he was disinterred and reburied in a new marble memorial mausoleum at the same church.

 Economy

 Agriculture is the main economic activity, with farms lying in the valley of the Sonora River.
 Most of the crops are grasses used for the raising of cattle.
 There were over 40,000 head in 2000.